 Meniscus Tears

-Meniscus tears are a common cause of knee pain, especially when bending.
+Meniscus tears are a common reason for knee pain.
 The meniscus is a piece of cartilage that acts as a cushion between your thigh bone and shin bone.
-When this cartilage tears, it can cause sharp pain, swelling, and difficulty moving the knee.
-This type of injury often happens during activities that involve twisting or turning quickly, like sports.
+When it tears, you might feel pain, especially when you straighten your knee.
+This type of injury often happens during sports or activities that involve twisting or turning quickly.
+You might also notice swelling or a popping sensation.

 Ligament Injuries